byteball/obyte-gui-wallet/README.md

 npm install -g yarn
 ```

 2. Then you need build tools to rebuild native modules for Electron (secp256k1 atleast, and some more on Windows platforms).
-We use [nw-gyp](https://github.com/nwjs/nw-gyp#installation) for rebuilding modules, you can read the requirements for nw-gyp for your platform on it's page.
 Basically you need C++ build tools and Python2.7.

     * On **Ubuntu**-like platforms and other **Linux**: